“Failure is not an option.”

-The impact of burnout and self-doubt shouldn’t be underestimated.
-The sooner they are detected and eradicated, the better it will be for you.
-If burnout and self-doubt go unchecked, they may cause you irreparable damage, mentally, physically, and academically.
+If the negativity goes unchecked, burnout and self-doubt may cause irreparable damage, mentally, physically, and academically.
 A perfect solution to overcome these damaging effects is to apply self-care strategies as stated above.

 We all want to succeed when learning, but despite applying all the effective study methods in the world, it’s pointless if we don’t take care of ourselves in the process.

 Self-care is priceless.
-It’s the best gift you can give to your body, and brain so never neglect taking care of yourself.
+It’s the best gift you can give to your body and brain.
+Therefore, it’s important that you never neglect taking care of yourself.
 Your future self will thank you.

 Now, Go Be Great!